 Athens, Greece, hosted the first modern Olympics in 1896.
-First-place winners were awarded silver medals at those games because silver was more precious at the time.
+First-place winners received silver medals at those games because silver was more precious at the time.
 At the 1900 Olympic games in Paris, the winners received trophies or cups instead of medals.

 How much are gold medals worth?

-This year’s Tokyo Olympics medals are made from materials recycled from electronic devices donated by Japanese citizens.
+This year’s Tokyo Olympics medals came from materials recycled from electronic devices donated by Japanese citizens.

 The bullion value of Olympic gold medals isn’t that high.
 Taking current precious metals prices into consideration, Richard Gladdle of Baldwin’s Auctions told BBC News the melt value of a gold medal from Tokyo is about $750 right now.

 Bronze medals are barely worth anything.
-The bronze medals are made of an alloy of copper and zinc, and their melt value is less than $7!
+The bronze medals consist of an alloy of copper and zinc, with less than a $7 melt value!

 Gold medals may not be super-lucrative items, but they’re priceless to the athletes who win them.
-Olympic medals are rarely sold at auction by athletes, but they net high prices when they are.
+Athletes rarely sell Olympic medals at auction, but they net high prices when they are.